This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

 No, the data comes as a 3D voxel model.
 If you need a surface model, you can create it for yourself, using methods such as Marching Cubes.

-Can I get the data as a Collada, X3D, STL, VRML, 3DS file?
+Can I get the model as a Collada, X3D, STL, VRML, 3DS file?

 All these are 3D graphics formats for polygonal surface representations, see the previous question.